A dynamic theatre company for 14-25 year olds.

 19-25 year olds: Wed 6.30pm – 9.00pm.

-All of our workshops are held in The Tiny, our dedicated rehearsal room and education space here at the Playhouse, about 3 minutes walk from Elephant and Castle Tube, and 6 minutes from Borough.
+All of our workshops are held in at Southwark Playhouse in our rehearsal room and education space here at the Playhouse, about 3 minutes walk from Elephant and Castle Tube, and 6 minutes from Borough.

 Want to find out more? email email@example.com